View allAll Photos Tagged Metallic

 One of my favourite species from Far North Queensland, the fantastic Metallic Starling.

 These incredibly coloured birds migrate from New Guinea to Far North Queensland each year for the wet season to breed.
-They construct incredible communal nests in specific trees, with some locations housing hundreds of nests all together.
+They construct large communal nests in specific trees, with some locations housing hundreds of nests all together.
 As you can see in this image, the nest are built right on top of each other & can cover the whole tree, like a sprawling high-rise of Metallic Starling apartments!

 As you can imagine the noise (& sometimes smell!) is something else!
 There are often squabbles amongst neighbouring birds & sometimes they will try & steal nesting materials from one another!
 It can be quite chaotic.